Board of Directors

 Partner companies deliver many of our services, including construction and maintenance activities, meter reading, laboratory services, legal services and facilities management.

 Our district covers approximately 4,000 square kilometres from as far north as Wallan and extends to Warburton in the east.
 We own and maintain over 20,000 kilometres of water and sewer mains.

-Department of Land, Water and Planning has produced a map that lets you find whether your address is in our area.
+Department of Environment, Land, Water and Planning has produced a map that lets you find whether your address is in our area.

 The regulatory environment